koallen/parallel-floyd-warshall/cuda/README.md

 # CUDA implementation

+This implementation follows the idea presented in

+> Katz, Gary J., and Joseph T. Kider Jr. "All-pairs shortest-paths for large graphs on the GPU."
+In Proceedings of the 23rd ACM SIGGRAPH/EUROGRAPHICS symposium on Graphics hardware, pp. 47-55.
+Eurographics Association, 2008.

+## Running the code

 Please change the value in `debug.h`

 - If you want to run basic version, set `APSP_VER` to 1